Tuck · Comparisons · Tuck vs Cloud Baby Monitor

 What does Cloud Baby Monitor do that Tuck doesn't?

-Three things, primarily.
-First: a $6.99 one-time price with no subscription — Tuck has a free tier but the AI features are subscription-gated.
-Second: support for Apple TV, Apple Watch, and Vision Pro as parent units — Tuck is iPhone only.
-Third: 14 years of operating history with 18,000 ratings at 4.8 stars — Tuck launches in 2026 with zero install base.
+Several things.
+A $6.99 one-time price with no subscription — Tuck is $14.99/month after a 14-day trial.
+Support for Apple TV, Apple Watch, and Vision Pro as parent units — Tuck is iPhone only.
+Fourteen years of operating history with 18,000 ratings at 4.8 stars — Tuck launches in 2026 with zero install base.
+And multi-baby support — Tuck has parked that for a future update.

 Should I just buy Cloud Baby Monitor instead of Tuck?